paasim/diplo/README.md

 Aus F Tri holds
 Ita A Ven supports (Aus F Tri holds)
 Aus A Vie-Gal
-Aus A Bud supports (Aus a Vie-Gal)
+Aus A Bud supports (Aus A Vie-Gal)
 Eng F NTH convoys Eng A from Lon to Kie
 Eng F HEL convoys Eng A from Lon to Kie
 Eng A Lon via NTH HEL to Kie